 J. Richard Bird retired from Enbridge Inc. in early 2015, having served as Executive Vice President, Chief Financial Officer and Corporate Development, and various other roles, including: Executive Vice President Liquids Pipelines, Senior Vice President Corporate Planning and Development, and Vice President and Treasurer.
-Mr. Bird has 30 years of experience as an officer of a number of public companies, and serves on the Board of Directors of Bird Construction Inc. He is Founder, President and Chief Investment Officer of the Ptarmigan Charitable Foundation.
+Mr. Bird has 30 years of experience as an officer of a number of public companies.
+He is Founder, President and Chief Investment Officer of the Ptarmigan Charitable Foundation.
 He is the past Chair of the Board of Directors of the Alberta Investment Management Company.
 He was named Canada's CFO of the Year for 2010.
 He holds a Bachelor of Arts degree from the University of Manitoba, and a Masters of Business Administration and PhD from the University of Toronto and has completed the Advanced Management Program at Harvard Business School.

 Karyn A. Brooks retired from BCE and Bell Canada in March 2014, having served as Senior Vice-President and Controller for 11 years.
 Ms. Brooks has almost 20 years of executive experience as an officer of several large Canadian public companies.
-She serves on the Board and Audit Committee of Information Services Corporation and The Calgary Zoological Society, as well as chairing the Finance and Legal Committee of The Calgary Zoological Society.
-She was elected a Fellow of CPA Ontario and named one of Canada's Top 100 Women, both in 2009.
+She currently serves on the Boards of Aspenleaf Energy Limited, the Calgary Zoological Society where she Chairs the Audit and Risk Committee, and the Calgary Zoological Foundation.
+She previously served on the Board and Audit Committee of Information Services Corporation from 2016 to 2022 and on the Board and Audit Committee of Queen's University from 2007 to 2014.
+In 2009, she was elected a Fellow of CPA Ontario and named one of Canada's Top 100 Women.
 In a volunteer capacity, Ms. Brooks has contributed significantly to accounting standard setting and its oversight, both domestically and internationally.
 She holds a Bachelor of Commerce (Honours) from Queen's University.

-Charles J. Caza is the Executive Vice President and Chief Legal Officer of Bird Construction Inc., and serves as Corporate Secretary to the Board of Directors.
-Mr. Caza previously served as Senior Vice President Risk Management and General Counsel sine 2015.
+Charles J. Caza is the Executive Vice President and Chief Legal Officer of Bird Construction Inc..
+Mr. Caza previously served as Senior Vice President Risk Management and General Counsel since 2015.
 Mr. Caza obtained his Bachelor of Science in Civil Engineering from the University of Waterloo in 1986.
 Subsequently, he studied law at the University of Western Ontario where he obtained his Bachelor of Laws in 1990.
 Mr. Caza was called to the Bar in Ontario in 1992 and has been certified as a Specialist in Construction Law by the Law Society of Upper Canada since 2002.
-Prior to joining Bird in 2009 and prior to studying law, he was employed as an engineer, then in the role of Vice President, Operations in the construction industry with a Torontobased general contractor.
+Prior to joining Bird in 2009 and prior to studying law, he was employed as an engineer, then in the role of Vice President, Operations in the construction industry with a Toronto-based general contractor.
 He later developed his legal and management career with an international construction and engineering organization (before joining Bird Construction), where he was involved in a number of large international engineering and construction projects and was Commercial Director of a global operating division.
 In 2017, Mr. Caza completed the Directors Education Program offered by the Institute of Corporate Directors and obtained his ICD.D designation.